-Since both mobile websites and apps serve two different goals and target two different groups of audience, it doesn’t make sense to prefer one over another.
+Since both mobile websites and apps serve two different goals and target two different groups of audiences, it doesn’t make sense to prefer one over another.

 The solution: Establish a good mobile presence and then improve user engagement by providing them with a great native mobile app.

 WRAPPING IT UP

 From experience gained over the years in handling businesses of different sizes and nature, we at WebFries, a leading mobile app maker and website development company in Gurgaon, believe that the best strategy is to build a mobile-friendly aka responsive site first.
 This helps you to iron out the kinks in your business process.
 Once you have done this, you can then focus your resources on building an exceptional mobile app.